TheraForge/OTFCloudClientAPI/README.md

 ```

 ## Delete Document
-When you need to delete document you may call the deleteFile API like so:
+To delete a document, call the deleteFile API as follows:

 ```
 otfNetworkService.deleteFile(request: .init(attachmentID: "file attachment ID"))